freqtrade/freqtrade/docs/plotting.md

 ```

-The `--pairs`  argument, can be used to limit the pairs that are considered for this calculation.
+The `-p/--pairs`  argument, can be used to limit the pairs that are considered for this calculation.

 Examples: